Marie Spartali Stillman

-Of the Pre-Raphaelites, she had one of the longest-running careers, spanning sixty years and producing over one hundred and fifty works, including Love's Messenger and numerous romantic scenes from the Divine Comedy.
-Though her work with the Brotherhood began as a favourite model, she soon trained and became a respected painter, earning praise from Dante Gabriel Rossetti and others.
+She had one of the longest-running careers of the Pre-Raphaelites, spanning sixty years and producing over one hundred and fifty works, including Love's Messenger and romantic scenes from the Divine Comedy.
+Though her work with the Brotherhood began as a model, she trained and became a painter, earning praise from Dante Gabriel Rossetti and others.

 Early life

-Marie Spartali was the eldest child of Michael Spartali, a wealthy merchant, principal of the firm Spartali & Co and Greek consul-general based in London from 1866 to 1879.
-He had moved to London around 1828, where he married Euphrosyne Varsini, the daughter of a Greek merchant from Genoa.
+Spartali was the eldest child of Michael Spartali, a wealthy merchant, principal of the firm Spartali & Co and Greek consul-general based in London from 1866 to 1879.
+Michael had moved to London around 1828, where he married Euphrosyne Varsini, the daughter of a Greek merchant from Genoa.
+Spartali was of Greek descent.
 The family split time between their home at Clapham Common in London and their country home on the Isle of Wight.
 In the city, Spartali's father was fond of lavish garden parties where he invited up and coming writers and artists.
 It was at one such event where Marie would first be introduced to the art world.